Anran0716/Anranz-pfl/content/project/final650/index.md

 ---
-title: Recommendation Systems
+title: Landslide identification in Hong Kong using generative adversarial networks based on inventory data
-summary: Write about your project here...
+summary: An under-reviewed conference abstract about applying GAN in landslide prediction
 tags:
   - Machine Learning
 date: 2022-01-01